 The facilities of the graduate program in Rehabilitation and Movement Science are state of the art.
 Our two core biomechanics labs are equipped with 3-dimensional force and motion capture systems and multichannel surface EMG equipment.
 One of the biomechanics labs features instrumented treadmills and a virtual reality surround; the other features multiple force plates for assessing overground locomotion.

 In addition, the Motor Coordination Laboratory and the Neuromuscular Control Laboratory are equipped to study selected non-locomotor motor control tasks with a variety of force and motion transducers and both surface and intramuscular EMG systems.
 The Sensorimotor Neuroplasticity Laboratory and the Cognitive Rehabilitation and Learning Laboratory are outfitted with a cutting-edge closed-loop transcranial magnetic stimulation system that integrates electroencephalography with noninvasive brain stimulation.
 The laboratories are also equipped with a range of software and hardware resources for testing cognitive and motor function in healthy and clinical populations.
 Students and investigators in this lab also regularly use on-campus core resources for functional and structural neuroimaging.

 Current interests in physical rehabilitation, motor development (including both young children and aging populations), motor skill acquisition, and elite performance biomechanics guide the research projects in these labs and afford natural bridges to students’ future careers and applications.
 These include

 - physical therapy,

-- occupational therapy,
+- occupational and cognitive therapy,

 - clinical gait analysis,